BlueBrain/nexus/src/main/paradox/docs/api/1.1/admin/admin-orgs-api.md

 - `{payload}`: Json - is the actual payload of the current organization
 - `{type}`: String - is a type identifier for the current organization.
 Possible types are: OrganizationCreated, OrganizationUpdated and OrganizationDeprecated
 - `{id}`: String - is the identifier of the organization event.
-It can be used in the `Last-Event-Id` query parameter
+It can be used in the `Last-Event-Id` HTTP Header

 **Example**